 Food serves as a distraction, by not dealing with the painful distraction or trigger.
 Whether you’re angry, sad, tired… whatever.
 Opening the pantry door or fridge somehow becomes the magic answer to our problems.
 I know myself, (and I use this as an example with my clients), if I’m just plain tired or procrastinating an email, I will get up and start walking towards the kitchen.
 What I am going to find there who knows, but this is an example of how unconscious thoughts can form into a pattern of habits.

-This is not a female only problem, watch as your husband or kids for example stands at the pantry door when he’s bored or stressed.
+This is not a female-only problem, watch as your husband or kids for example stands at the pantry door when he’s bored or stressed.
 Yes, exactly!

 The strongest food cravings hit when we’re at our weakest points emotionally.
-Our emotional distress makes us act upon impulse (overeating or bingeing) which of course is not going to help in any way but to only perpetuate the problem.
+Our emotional distress makes us act upon impulse (overeating or bingeing) which of course is not going to help in any way but only perpetuate the problem.
 This turns into a nasty cycle of emotional eating

-Without going into too much detail (save that for another post) if you find you fall into the emotional eating class then it will help you to identify specific mindsets through strategies for maintaining objectivity, decreasing impulsive, out-of-control behavior, increasing confidence, and relieving obsessiveness around food.
+Without going into too much detail (save that for another post) if you find you fall into the emotional eating class then it will help you to identify specific mindsets through strategies for maintaining objectivity, decreasing impulsive, out-of-control behaviour, increasing confidence, and relieving obsessiveness around food.

 7 Ways to Curb Emotional Eating and Overcome Bingeing